TexasInstruments/edgeai-tensorlab/data/descriptions/help_vision.md

 - Use a suitable dataset name instead of dataset_name
 - The default annotation file name for object detection is instances.json
 - The format of the annotation file is similar to that of the [COCO dataset 2017 Train/Val annotations](https://cocodataset.org/#download) - a json file containing 'info', 'images', 'categories' and 'annotations'.
-- Look at the example dataset [animal_classification](https://software-dl.ti.com/jacinto7/esd/modelzoo/08_06_00_01/datasets/animal_classification.zip) to understand further.
+- Look at the example dataset [animal_classification](https://software-dl.ti.com/jacinto7/esd/modelzoo/08_06_00_01/datasets/animal_classification.zip) to understand more.

 #### Image Classification dataset format
 An image classification dataset should have the following structure.
 (Use a suitable dataset name instead of dataset_name).